Mariya-Norkina/CoffeeTime.github.io/README.md

-If you see that page, please, write CoffeeTime.html in URL
+If you see that page, please, add CoffeeTime.html in URL